basho/basho_docs/source/languages/en/timeseries/querying.md

 ## Limitations

 In this early version queries can only range over 1 to 4 quanta.
 If you write a range that is too large, your query will generate too many subqueries and the query system will refuse to run.

+**??** will the "1 o’clock" thing actually work or am i being trolled

 For instance, if you have the default system with a `15m quanta`, then a query such as: